mixxxdj/manual/source/chapters/configuration.rst

   that Mixxx uses to deliver audio to your audio device.
 Your choice can drastically affect how smooth Mixxx performs on your computer.

-* **Sample Rate**: Allows to manually select the sample rate for the audio input.
+* **Sample Rate**: Allows you to manually select the sample rate for the audio input.
   The sample rate value should be set to the sample rate of your audio interface.
-  By default, Mixxx try's the system default first, which is most likely 44.1 kHz.
+  By default, Mixxx tries the system default first, which is most likely 44.1 kHz.
 Otherwise, Mixxx will pick a different default.

 * **Latency**: Latency is the lag time in milliseconds that it takes for Mixxx